GFDRR/rdl-standard/docs/data_model/hazard.md

 || Time span | The duration of the modelled period | Number |
 || Time year | One reference year to univocally identify the scenario | Date (year) |

-<br>When instead the hazard scenario is represented in probabilistic terms, the occurrence probability (frequency distribution) of hazard can be expressed in different ways.
+When instead the hazard scenario is represented in probabilistic terms, the occurrence probability (frequency distribution) of hazard can be expressed in different ways.
 The most common way to communicate this is the "return period", expressed as the number of years after which a given hazard intensity could occur again: RP 100 indicates that that event has a probability of once in 100 years.
 This attribute can indicate individual layer frequency (RP100) or a range of frequencies for a collection of layers (RP10-100) The probability of occurrence is usually calculated on the basis of a reference period that provides observations: this period can be specified by start date, end date and time span.
 For example, an analysis of earthquake frequency based on seismic observations from 1934 (occurrence time start) to 2001 (occurrence time end), for a total count of 66 years (occurrence time span).

 |**Required**| **Attribute** | **Description** | **Type** |
 |:---:| --- | --- | --- |